Approval Of Special Course Or Program Fees (Policy 4200)

 c.
 Special Course or program fee proposals are reviewed by the Dean’s Council, which in turn will forward its recommendations to the Executive Team no later than January 15 for Fall and no later than October 1st for Spring/Summer.
 The Dean’s Council and/or the Executive Team may request further clarification of proposals or may request modification of proposals.

 d.
-The Provost will notify the Registrar’s Office and the Payment and Disbursement Center immediately of all special course or program fees that have been approved.
+The Provost will notify the Registrar’s Office and Student Financial Services immediately of all special course or program fees that have been approved.
 A separate Department ID shall be established for each approved Special Course fee request.

 - Courses in approved self-support academic programs;